 Is there a Hoover Newsletter?

 Hoover has a weekly email newsletter, Hoover Happenings.
 (To receive this and the rest of our email communication, please make sure to be part of our listerv.
-You can contact Marcy Hermens at the front desk to be added. email@example.com) This newsletter contains a lot of important information such as HPTO events, monthly tasting table information, local events, school calendars, and more.
+You can contact Marcy Hermens at the front desk to be added. firstname.lastname@example.org) This newsletter contains a lot of important information such as HPTO events, monthly tasting table information, local events, school calendars, and more.
 If you need a hard copy, several are available in the front office.
+You can find previous Hoover Happenings here.